 An Intel engineer known as Richard stated that Intel platforms since its Icelake chipset have an option to support outputting HDR content with RGBA10 format through its overlay technology.

 He went on to say that by enabling this feature would provide a more optimum energy performance.
 But this would be limited to devices based on Icelake and above.

-Now the RGB10 overlay support is limited to Intel's tenth generation Ice Lake chips and chips that came after.
-Even though Ice Lake is widely used within the latest computers, the old computers don't employ it.
-Also, this support wouldn't be available on non-Intel computers.
+Now the RGB10 overlay support is limited to Intel’s tenth generation Ice Lake chips and chips that came after.
+Even though Ice Lake is widely used with the latest computers, the old computers don’t employ it.
+Also, this support wouldn’t be available on non-Intel computers.